by Neil Bauman, Ph.D.

 He reports that 82% of patients experience clear improvement, although approximately 90% of patients report at least some improvement.
 “Regarding the remaining 10%,” he explains, “I have learned to predict when TRT will or will not be successful.”

 There are those who take large doses of benzodiazepines.
-(His definition of a “large dose” is 1.5 mg or more per day.
+(His definition of a “large dose” is 1.5 mg or more per day, but this may vary depending on the specific benzodiazepine you are taking.
+In this case he was specifically talking about Alprazolam (Xanax).
 Benzodiazepines prevent neural plasticity and hence any habituation to tinnitus.)

 There is a group of patients who use tinnitus as a means of getting social attention, who need to feel victimized, and will never get better because they do not want to put an end to what makes them special.